chpill/re-frame/README.md

 Just look at the todomvc example extended with the new "frankenstein" todos [here](https://chpill.github.io/todos-re-frankenstein/)!.
-The todos at the top are the original re-frame todos **unmodified**.
-Below it, you will see another todos list, that shares the behavior of the original, but uses its own local state.
+The todos at the top are the original, **unmodified** re-frame todos.
+Below that, you will see another todos list, that shares the behavior of the original, but uses its own local state.
 You can even spawn more of those todos, each with its own state!
 Of course, there is still only one local storage, so this is a *last write win*